Josh-Karp/Josh-Karp/README.md

 ### Hi there 👋

-I'm Joshua, a 28 y/o full-stack dev, born & raised in Pretoria, South Africa.
+I'm Joshua, a 31 y/o full-stack dev, born & raised in Pretoria, South Africa.

-I have almost five years of professional experience bringing beautiful, intuitive designs to life.
+I have over 7 years of professional experience bringing beautiful, intuitive designs to life.
 I'm enthusiastic about front-end development, have a keen eye for detail and a passionate love-hate relationship with JavaScript.

-📫 You can reach me on: joshua@sitelab.co.za
+📫 You can reach me on: jkarps4@gmail.com

 ## **Code**